bitsofcotton/p0/README.md

 So rotate &pi;/4, f is holomorphic because the function is described as f(z), so d/d\bar{z}f = 0.
 So with gutzmer's inequation, f have laurent series and as the upper bound of coefficients, we can cut them as error in numerical calculation on some cut off.
+And in sampled meaning, we can't suppose real cut off on coefficients.
 And, the cut off error can be configured with P0 class variable.